Mc-Zen/qsalto/README.md

 ## Python package

-The python package `qsalto` can be installed via `pip install qsalto` and features functions to generate nine classes of transformation matrices.
+The python package features functions to generate nine classes of transformation matrices.
 You can install it via
 ```
 pip install qsalto
 ```